• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 Reached the areas that was overtaken by the Russians and was arrested there by the Russians on 25.09.1939 in unknown circumstances.

-Held in Kozelsk concentration camp.
+Held in KLW Kozelsk concentration camp in Kozelsk.

 On 23‐24.12.1939, in a group of 41 Polish POWs, including 9 military chaplains, moved to Butyrki prison in Moscow.

-From there on 29.12.1939 transported to Ostashkov concentration camp.
+From there on 29.12.1939 transported to KLW Ostashkov concentration camp in Ostashkov.

-From Ostashkov — his name is on the NKVD deportation list No. 051/2 prepared on 27.04.1940, item 15 (case No. 5773), with an order to be placed at the disposal of the head of the NKVD Directorate in Tver — deported prob. in 04.1940 (the date is unknown, but judging by the date of preparation of the deportation list, deportation took place — as in other known cases — shortly thereafter) to the execution site in Tver and murdered.
+From KLW Ostashkov — his name is on the NKVD deportation list No. 051/2 prepared on 27.04.1940, item 15 (case No. 5773), with an order to be placed at the disposal of the head of the NKVD Directorate in Tver — deported prob. in 04.1940 (the date is unknown, but judging by the date of preparation of the deportation list, deportation took place — as in other known cases — shortly thereafter) to the execution site in Tver and murdered.

 By Polish Minister of Defence’s decision No. 439/MON of 05.10.2007 posthumously promoted to the rank of lieutenant colonel.